How Should an Engineer Prepare for CAT 2025?

 Most engineers lack a strong reading habit which can be detrimental to their CAT preparation.
 Reading newspapers, journals, magazines, etc. is essential for staying updated with current affairs and general knowledge.
 Developing a strong reading habit will not only improve comprehension skills, which is essential for RC questions but also enhance overall verbal abilities required to solve Verbal Ability questions in CAT.

-Maintain a Balance Preparation
+Maintain a Balanced Preparation

 Approaching CAT preparation in a balanced manner is crucial to covering the entire syllabus and understanding all the important topics and concepts before the CAT exam.
 Therefore, engineers must create a balanced study plan for their CAT preparation which does not focus solely on one area like VARC, Quantitative Aptitude, or Data Interpretation & Logical Reasoning.
+It is crucial to allocate specific time slots to each CAT section daily like 45–60 mins for VARC RC & VA questions, 60 minutes for DILR sets & analysis, and 60 minutes for 20-30 QA practice questions.

 Practice Mock Tests Regularly

 Mock tests are a staple for every CAT aspirant since they enable students to gauge their preparation and identify their strengths and weaknesses.
 Therefore, engineers should also attempt mock tests regularly to ensure they stay sharp and also to improve their overall accuracy and time management skills.
+They should begin with 1-2 full-length mock tests per week and then move on to 2-3 sectional mock tests per week.

-Also Read: Stress Management During CAT Preparation 2024
+Also Read: Stress Management During CAT Preparation 2025

 Engineers preparing for the CAT exam must balance quantitative strengths with verbal skills.
 They must prioritise reading and mastering fundamentals to unlock their potential for good scores.
-Below given is a proven strategy to prepare for CAT 2024.
+Below given is a proven strategy to prepare for CAT 2025.

 Verbal Ability and Reading Comprehension (VARC)